jacquesramphal/jacquesramphal.github.io/src/assets/content/doc_1.md

 date: 2023-09-17
 --- -->

 # The Importance of Baselines
+Tags Tags Tags

-Author: Jacques Ramphal
+[Avatar] Jacques Ramphal
-Date: July 15, 2023
+July 15, 2023
+X min read

+- What are baselines?
+- Why they matter?
+  - starting points
+  - repeatable and predictable usage
+  - needed for regression testing
+- Pitfalls of not setting them
+  - DQA issues repeat themselves
+- So how do we set baselines?
+- What can we do with them?
+  - automated testing
+  - repeatable process

 ![Responsive Breakpoints](https://miro.medium.com/max/1400/0*QuR2HZPsD6O5fyjb)

-Baselines provide a stable and known starting point for comparison during software development and testing.
-By comparing changes or new versions against the baseline, discrepancies, bugs, or regressions can be easily identified, ensuring software quality and reliability throughout its development life cycle.
+<blockquote>Baselines provide a stable and known starting point for comparison during software development and testing.
+By comparing changes or new versions against the baseline, discrepancies, bugs, or regressions can be easily identified, ensuring software quality and reliability throughout its development life cycle.</blockquote>

 ## Baselines in Software Testing